-This soap is amazing because it’s made with super nourishing goat milk and chock full of good-for-you herbs and oils.
-Plus, it smells delicious thanks to grapefruit and mint essentials oils, and it’s loaded with skin-soothing chamomile to help calm inflamed skin and encourage cell regeneration.
+This homemade soap is amazing because it’s made with super nourishing goat milk and chock full of good-for-you herbs and oils.
+Plus, it smells delicious thanks to grapefruit, chamomile and thyme essentials oils, if I do say so myself.

-Sprinkle a few dried flowers on top to give it a pretty feel and help exfoliate dry skin.
+Sprinkle a few dried flowers on top to give your soap on a rope a pretty feel and help exfoliate dry skin.
 Then hang it in your shower and step back to admire your new and improved (i.e., non-germy) bar of soap.

-Dip your rope into the soap and prop it up by draping it over a ruler or popsicle stick laid across the top of your mold.
+Feed your rope through the bottom of the box and prop it up using a clothespin laid across the top of your mold.
 Once the soap hardens (I let mine sit overnight just to be safe), your rope will be firmly affixed in the soap and you won’t have to worry about it coming out.

 It seriously couldn’t be easier.

 Do I have to use goat milk melt and pour soap?

 Nope!
 You can use any kind of melt and pour soap you like.
 You can even use plain soap base and add powdered goat milk to make your own goat milk soap.